 Improving maintenance for better economic and ecological performance

 Are you a mechanical engineer with a particular interest in the rapidly developing field of the maintenance of technical systems?
-Are you as fascinated by the technical aspects of optimizing maintenance as you are by aspects such as reliable system, process design, lifecycle management, condition monitoring and safety or supply chains?
-If you are, the Master’s specialisation Maintenance Engineering & Operations (ME&O), one of five tracks you can choose from within our Master’s programme Mechanical Engineering (ME), is the perfect choice for you.
+Are you as fascinated by the technical aspects of optimizing maintenance as you are by aspects such as reliable system, process design, lifecycle management, condition monitoring an safety or supply chains?
+If you are, the Master’s specialisation Maintenance Engineering and Operations (ME&O), one of five tracks you can choose from within our Master’s programme Mechanical Engineering (ME), is the perfect choice for you.

 What does it take to ensure the availability, reliability and cost-effectiveness of technical systems?
 How can we analyse failure behaviour and improve performance by (re-)engineering and optimizing maintenance strategies and concepts?
 How can we use new technologies to monitor an installation’s structural health and condition and optimise the resources required for maintenance?
 Or to extend the lifecycles of assets, thus improving their economic performance and sustainability?
-These are typical questions you will tackle in the Maintenance Engineering & Operations track.
+These are typical questions you will tackle in the Maintenance Engineering and Operations track.

 Become a specialist in maintaining technical systems and extending their lifecycle

-The ME track Maintenance Engineering & Operations will deepen and broaden your knowledge of the analysis and maintenance of machinery, structures and production facilities.
+The ME track Maintenance Engineering and Operations will deepen and broaden your knowledge of the analysis and maintenance of machinery, structures and production facilities.
 It deviates from the other four ME specialisations, Design Production & Management, Biomechanical Engineering & Robotics, Mechanics of Solids, Surfaces & Systems, and Thermal and Fluid Engineering, which are more traditionally discipline-oriented.
 The ME&O track rather on a specific application area, namely maintenance and asset management of technical systems.

 In this track, you will learn to improve maintenance by making use of research into design methods, physical mechanisms and predictive maintenance, structural health and condition monitoring, asset management and reliability engineering.

-As a Maintenance Engineering & Operations specialist, you will have the tools to engineer innovative maintenance solutions, both in the design phase and operational phase of a technical facility.
+As a Maintenance Engineering and Operations specialist, you will have the tools to engineer innovative maintenance solutions, both in the design phase and operational phase of a technical facility.
 On top of that, you will be equipped to take part in decision-making regarding maintenance activities for technical installations aimed at improving the overall performance of the system and the company.

 ✓ Expand the mechanical engineering expertise you gained in your Bachelor’s programme